fedor-rusak/thoughts/README.md

 Ever wanted to save your thoughts in some json file using CLI interface?

 This is a small node app that tries to be vim-bash-like thing for simple notes.
+Yet interconnected thoughts!

 Should work properly on Mac and Windows.